Latakia (tobacco): Syrian Latakia

 Fumigation is carried out in the mountains of Syria inside of simple barns (akin to a smoke house) made of brick or block with earthen floors and no ventilation.
 The tobacco is hung inside on rafters and fumigated using one or two firepits dug into the ground.
-There is more debate on which species of woods and brushes are used for this process (though Carob, Scrub oak, Aleppo Pine, Turkey Oak, Valonia Oak, and Lebanon Cedar are commonly found near the barns).
+There is more debate on which species of woods and brushes are used for this process (though carob, scrub oak, Aleppo pine, Turkey oak, Valonia oak, and Lebanon cedar are commonly found near the barns).
 From accounts in the early 19th century, Quercus ilex or holm/holly oak was used.
 It is also commonly thought by Western tobacco blenders that some processors use a variety of material found growing near the barns and do not make a particular recipe or blend.
-Furthermore, it is important to note that large pieces of hardwood are not used.
-Instead smaller branches, twigs, and leaves are used.
+Smaller branches, twigs, and leaves are used, instead of large pieces of hardwood.
 Once fumigation is completed, the rough Latakia is re-hydrated, bulk packaged, and sent to the port of Latakia. the process of fumigation and later hydration increases bulk weight by ~15%.

 Once in the hands of processors such as the Imperial Tobacco Company, the tobacco grown in the plains is de-stalked and bulked together with the tobacco grown in the Mountains; the latter retaining its stalk and flowers.
 The leaves are then further bulked and placed into large vaults for up to 90 days.
 During this process, the tobacco undergoes fermentation (a common practice amongst tobacco processors throughout the world).
 This process eliminates/reduces water content, many harsh chemicals (such as nicotine), and produces new and more complex flavor compounds.
 After fermentation, the tobacco is placed in frames to be exported.
 This is usually done in the winter to prevent further fermentation.
 This increases the difficulty of seed variety identification as plants are mixed together during bulking and fermentation, making it near impossible to distinguish between flavor characteristics and leaf structure of one variety over another.

 The taste and aroma of Syrian Latakia is considered mild, floral, spiced, and with wood smoke and tart flavors similar to wine.
 Within blends, it is typically added to a smoking mixture at less than 15%.
 Blenders suggest that the smoky acridness and tang becomes more prominent when in percentages of 35% or more.